storopoli/Bayesian-Statistics/README.md

 Like everything in Julia, Turing is [fast](https://arxiv.org/abs/2002.02702).

 You can find Turing models for all the content discussed in the slides at [`turing/`](turing/) folder.
-These were tested with Turing version 0.30 and Julia 1.10.

 ## Datasets